 Stanford

 Hippocampal CA 1 pyramidal neurons in brain slices provide an ideal model system for studying drug effects on synaptic transmission.
-Intact synaptic pathways and interneuron circuits can be preserved in thin slices (0.4 to 0.5 mm) of brain tissue which remain viable for up to 24 hours.
-Brain slice circuitry for the CA 1 area is shown below:
+Intact synaptic pathways and interneuron circuits can be preserved in thin slices (0.4 to 0.5 mm) of brain tissue which remain viable and physiologically stable.

 Hippocampal Slice